diadata-org/decentral-feeder/contracts/README.md

 ### Acceptance Threshold
 To make price discovery more robust, a threshold needs to be set by the admin.
-This threshold corresponds to the number of feeders that need to have submitted a price to reach a vaid consensus.
+This threshold corresponds to the number of feeders that need to have submitted a price to reach a valid consensus.